Research-Backed Learning

 Start Ridiculously Small

 The goal isn't 20 minutes — it's showing up.
 Start with 5 minutes.
-Once the habit sticks, duration naturally increases.
+Once the habit sticks, duration naturally grows.

 Active vs. Passive